sympy/sympy/doc/src/contributing/introduction-to-contributing.md

 labeled ["Easy to
 fix"](https://github.com/sympy/sympy/issues?q=is%3Aopen+is%3Aissue+label%3A%22Easy+to+Fix%22)
 in the issue tracker and see if one interests you.
-If it isn't clear how to fix it, ask for suggestions on how to do it in the issue itself, on the mailing list, or on Gitter.
+If it isn't clear how to fix it, ask for suggestions on how to do it in the issue itself or on the mailing list.

 SymPy's code is organized into Python packages and modules.
 The core code is in the `sympy/core` directory and other packages in the `sympy` directory have